 “…being able to program gives anyone power: the power to better organize and understand information, the power to save time by automating tasks, the power to command a good job, the power to influence how people spend their time and see the world.”

 Over the holidays my friend Stephanie posted a short video of the tree lighting pattern her daughter programmed as part of the Made With Code project from Google.
-To encourage girls to learn to program, Google created Made With Code, a series of videos and coding projects to demonstrate the fun and accessibility of coding; Stephanie's daughter coded her tree as part of a project in her 4th grade classroom at her new school in Washington, D.C.
+To encourage girls to learn to program, Google created Made With Code, a series of videos and coding projects to demonstrate the fun and accessibility of coding; Stephanie’s daughter coded her tree as part of a project in her 4th-grade classroom at her new school in Washington, D.C.
 I talked with Sydney (SA) and her mom (SSA) to see what they thought of the project and about the effort to encourage more girls to take up programming.

-EC: How did it feel to see the light display you programmed light up a tree on the White House lawn?
+EC: How did it feel to see the light display you programmed to light up a tree on the White House lawn?
 On a scale of one to five, with one being Roswell, New Mexico without aliens* and five being a Katy Perry concert, how would you rate the experience and why?

 SA: Four.
 Because it was really fun being able to see my own tree that I programmed.
 It makes me really happy to be able to say, “I did that on the computer.
 I programmed that tree.”
 It’s exciting to have that one tree be made by you.

 EC: Made With Code is intended to help more girls get interested in computer science and programming.
 In your experience, are girls as interested in technology as boys?
 Why or why not?

 SA: In my class at my new school, everybody was just so excited to do this class!
 Everybody had so much fun with coding.
 Boys and girls had tons of fun.
 I think it shouldn’t make a difference whether it’s a boy or a girl coding.